The Oakland Chinatown Chamber would like to thank the sponsors of StreetFest 2018

-On August 24 & 25, the Oakland Chinatown Chamber of Commerce (OCCC) will be presenting its 26th Annual Chinatown StreetFest.
-In celebrating the Year of the Snake, the Chinatown StreetFest will attract thousands of people from all over the Bay Area to come savor the taste of Asia, and to experience the traditions that Oakland's Chinatown has so diligently preserved.
+On August 25 & 26, the Oakland Chinatown Chamber of Commerce (OCCC) will be presenting its 31st Annual Chinatown StreetFest.
+In celebrating the Year of the Dog, the Chinatown StreetFest will attract thousands of people from all over the Bay Area to come savor the taste of Asia, and to experience the traditions that Oakland's Chinatown has so diligently preserved.

-The two-day event runs from 10AM to 5:30 PM and is free to the public.
-Consisting of more than 200 booths, the festival will span nine to ten blocks of Chinatown.
+The two-day event runs from 10AM to 5:00 PM and is free to the public.
+Consisting of more than 200 booths, the festival will span eight blocks of Chinatown.
 Every year small businesses and community organizations from all over California come to showcase a myriad of delicious foods, unique Asian products, and special services.
 There will be arts & crafts, entertainment on two stages, and a Cultural Village presented by the the Oakland Asian Cultural Center.

-YouTube'ers killerb00tsman and omikane04 attended the StreetFest several years ago and made this really cool video.
+YouTube'ers killerb00tsman and omikane04 made this really cool video about the StreetFest.
 Check it out...

 Getting to the Festival ...